Fitness Model Jen Selter Shows Off Her Washboard Abs During Sweaty Beach Workout

-Jen Selter is running a giveaway for her fans, and promoting it the best way she knows how — by showing off her washboard abs on the beach.
+Jen Selter is running a giveaway for her fans and promoting it the best way she knows how — by showing off her washboard abs on the beach.

 The fitness model took to Instagram on Tuesday to announce a giveaway run through some of her promotional partners, showing off a video of herself using a personal blender and then heading to the beach for a sweaty workout.
 Wearing some very form-fitting lime green workout gear, Jen showed off her well-toned stomach as she went through a full exercise routine on an otherwise-empty beach.

-The video was a huge hit with fans, garnering more than 60,000 likes and scores of comments from those entering the giveaway and others just giving Jen some props for looking so great.
+The video was a huge hit with fans, garnering more than 60,000 likes.
+It also got scores of comments from those entering the giveaway and others just giving Jen some props for looking so great.

 “I’m into those abs…” one person wrote.